backbonesk/chaching/README.md

 ## Changelog
 To release v1.0 code of the library needs to have a more thorough tutorial to explain it's usage as well as complete tests.

+### v0.15.0: 2016/05/31

+Added support for Poštová banka's iTerminal serice for accepting payments as well as refunding them.
+Adds default saving of PayPal's transaction identifier to `transaction_id` on notification object.

 ### v0.14.4: 2016/05/11